 A student who believes an error has been made in an involuntary withdrawal may appeal to the Registrar.
 The appeal must be made in writing within 48 hours of the notification of the involuntary withdrawal, giving evidence for the believed error.
 The student may and should continue in class attendance as long as an official appeal is pending.
 The Registrar will respond with the decision in a timely manner, either to reverse or uphold the involuntary withdrawal.
 If a student contends that the Registrar's response to the appeal is not correct, that decision may be appealed by the student to the Academic Appeals Committee.
-The appeal must be made in writing, addressed to the Vice President of Academic Affairs, and submitted within 24 hours of the Registrar's notification.
-The decision of the Vice President of Academic Affairs will be final.
+The appeal must be made in writing, addressed to the Dean for Academic and Student Services, and submitted within 24 hours of the Registrar's notification.
+The decision of the Academic Appeals Committee will be final.

-In cases involving an involuntary withdrawal from one or more courses for non-academic reasons - such as the violation of University student life policies, the health or safety of the student or others, and/or the nonpayment of fees - the student may appeal the decision to an appropriate University official according to the procedures governing that area as set forth in other University publications.
+In cases involving an involuntary withdrawal from one or more courses for non-academic reasons - such as the violation of University student development policies, the health or safety of the student or others, and/or the nonpayment of fees - the student may appeal the decision to an appropriate University official according to the procedures governing that area as set forth in other University publications.
+For example, the appeal of a Student Development Office decision would follow the procedures presented in the Covenant for a Christian Community.